The process of exfoliating removes dead skin cells from your skin’s surface.

 What are the different methods of exfoliating?

 When it comes to exfoliating, there are two methods you can choose from:

 When we talk about exfoliation, this method usually quickly comes to mind.

 Physical exfoliation requires that you manually scrub your skin with an exfoliant.
-These physical exfoliants can include body brushes, loofahs, exfoliating gloves, pumice stones, and so on, and may or may not be used alongside an exfoliating scrub.
+These physical exfoliants can include body brushes, loofahs, exfoliating gloves, pumice stones, small grains (eg. sugar, sea salt, ground coffee) and so on, and may or may not be used alongside an exfoliating scrub.

 There are different scrubs for different skin types.
 There are also scrubs made specifically for the face, the feet, and the body.
 But generally, physical exfoliation gives a rough feel.

 You should note that physical exfoliants can irritate your skin and cause it to dry out.
 So, if you must use this method, moisturize your skin with a humectant.
 This will help reduce irritation and lock in moisture within your skin.

 There are different exfoliating products that do not come as scrubs, i.e. they do not have abrasive elements that give that rough feel against your skin like scrubs do.

 Chemical exfoliants usually include ingredients like; Alpha hydroxy acids which peel away the surface of your skin to allow new skin cells to grow, Beta hydroxy acids which unclog your skin pores by drying out dead skin cells and excess oils, retinoids which boost the production of collagen and protect your skin from free radicals, etc.